Aliases for FMO1 Gene

-FMO1 (Flavin Containing Monooxygenase 1) is a Protein Coding gene.
+FMO1 (Flavin Containing Dimethylaniline Monoxygenase 1) is a Protein Coding gene.
 Diseases associated with FMO1 include Trimethylaminuria and Epiphyseal Dysplasia, Multiple, 1.
-Among its related pathways are Drug metabolism - cytochrome P450 and Cytochrome P450 - arranged by substrate type.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Drug metabolism - cytochrome P450.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and monooxygenase activity.
 An important paralog of this gene is FMO2.

 UniProtKB/Swiss-Prot Summary for FMO1 Gene